mukdapu/customer-svc/README.md

 ## README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README would document deliverables for the assignment

 ### What is this repository for? ###

-* Customer microservice
+* Assignment-1: Customer microservice for `Create Customers` and `Get Customers`.
+Refer `com.demo.customer.controller.CustomerController` class.
+* Assignment-2: How to get Customers in List A, List-B and from Both.
+Refer `com.demo.customer.CustomerListComparisonTest` class.
+* Assignment-3: Design a timecard system.
+Refer `timecard.pdf` in Project root folder.

-### How do I get set up? ###
+### How do I get set up Customer microservice project ? ###

 * This application requires Java 17 for compiling and running.
 The maven build generates a jar file.
 It can be run with embedded server or can be run as a docker container.
 * find pom.xml and use any IDE (Spring suite, Eclipse, Intelij)
 * Configuration

-The default active profile is dev.
-Using -e in docker, set appropriate profile based on target environment.
-The following environment properties can be set to customize the environment.
-Make sure that these values are set all the environments or in staging and production environment as these environments do not have default values for security reasons.
+Using -e in docker, modify environment variables defined in the `application.yml` to customize the environment.

-- **DB_URL**: Set the value to override default uri: jdbc:mysql://localhost:3306/customer.
+- **DB_URL**: Set the value to override default uri: jdbc:mysql://localhost:3306/customer_svc_dev.
-- **SERVER_PORT**: The default port is 8100.
+- **SERVER_PORT**: The default port is 8080.
 Set this property to change the app server port.

 * Dependencies